Parker Mushinski

-Parker Allen Mushinski (born November 22, 1995) is an American professional baseball pitcher for the Houston Astros of Major League Baseball (MLB).
+Parker Allen Mushinski (born November 22, 1995) is an American professional baseball pitcher who is a free agent.
 He played college baseball for Texas Tech University.
-He made his MLB debut in 2022.
+He made his Major League Baseball (MLB) debut in 2022 for the Houston Astros.

 Amateur career

 Mushinski attended Argyle High School in Argyle, Texas.
 As a senior in 2014, Mushinski posted a 2.10 ERA with 98 strikeouts over 51 innings.
 Undrafted out of high school, Mushinski attended Texas Tech University over three seasons (2015-2017) to play college baseball for the Red Raiders.
 As a junior, he posted a 3–2 record with a 2.15 ERA and 47 strikeouts over 37 2/3 innings.
 He was drafted by the Houston Astros in the 7th round of the 2017 MLB draft and signed with them.

 Professional career

+Houston Astros

-Mushinski spent his professional debut season of 2017 with the Tri-City ValleyCats, going 3–1 with a 3.60 ERA and 40 strikeouts over 30 innings.
-He spent the 2018 season with the Quad Cities River Bandits, going 4–2 with a 2.33 ERA and 114 strikeouts over 89 innings.
-Mushinski split the 2019 season between the GCL Astros, the Fayetteville Woodpeckers and the Corpus Christi Hooks, going a combined 0–2 with a 4.35 ERA and 74 strikeouts over 62 innings.
-He did not play in 2020 due to the cancellation of the Minor League Baseball season because of the COVID-19 pandemic.
-Mushinski posted a 2.84 ERA with 18 strikeouts over 12 2/3 innings for the Sugar Land Skeeters in 2021.
+Mushinski spent his professional debut season of 2017 with the Low–A Tri-City ValleyCats, going 3–1 with a 3.60 ERA and 40 strikeouts over 30 innings.
+He spent the 2018 season with the Single–A Quad Cities River Bandits, going 4–2 with a 2.33 ERA and 114 strikeouts over 89 innings.
+Mushinski split the 2019 season between the rookie–level Gulf Coast League Astros, High–A Fayetteville Woodpeckers and Double–A Corpus Christi Hooks, going a combined 0–2 with a 4.35 ERA and 74 strikeouts over 62 innings.
+He did not play in a game in 2020 due to the cancellation of the minor league season because of the COVID-19 pandemic.
+Mushinski posted a 2.84 ERA with 18 strikeouts over 12 2/3 innings for the Triple–A Sugar Land Skeeters in 2021.
 He opened the 2022 season with the Sugar Land Space Cowboys.